-The cost of equity-settled transactions between the Group and its employee is recognized based on the fair value of the equity instruments granted.
+The cost of equity-settled transactions between the Group and its employees is recognized based on the fair value of the equity instruments granted.
 The fair value of the equity instruments is determined by using an appropriate pricing model.

 The cost of equity-settled transactions is recognized, together with a corresponding increase in other capital reserves in equity, over the period in which the performance and/or service conditions are fulfilled.
 The cumulative expense recognized for equity-settled transactions at each reporting date until the vesting date reflects the extent to which the vesting period has expired and the Group's best estimate of the number of equity instruments that will ultimately vest.
-The income statement expense or credit for a period represents the movement in cumulative expense recognized as at the beginning and end of that period.
+The expense or credit in the statement of profit or loss for a period represents the movement in cumulative expense recognized as at the beginning and end of that period.